aws/aws-app-mesh-examples/walkthroughs/howto-k8s-timeout-policy/README.md

 ### Front
 Front app acts as a gateway that makes remote calls to colorapp.
 Front app has single deployment with pods registered with the mesh as _front_ virtual-node.
 This virtual-node uses colorapp virtual-service as backend.
 This configures Envoy injected into front pod to use App Mesh's EDS to discover colorapp endpoints.

+Colorapp is configured to respond with a delay of 45 seconds to simulate an upstream request that takes more than the default Envoy timeout of 15 seconds.
+Since, the configured timeout value in _front_virtual-node is 60 seconds(along with route timeout of 60 secs in the backend virtual router), we can see that envoy will not timeout in this scenario.

 ## Prerequisites
 [Walkthrough: App Mesh with EKS](../eks/)